grafana/loki/docs/clients/promtail/configuration.md

 # Name to identify this scrape config in the Promtail UI.
 job_name: <string>

 # Describes how to parse log lines.
-Suported values [cri docker raw]
+Supported values [cri docker raw]
 [entry_parser: <string> | default = "docker"]

 # Describes how to transform logs from targets.